atm0sph3r3/openshift-metrics/README.md

 ```
 oadm policy add-cluster-role-to-user cluster-reader system:serviceaccount:openshift-infra:heapster
 ```
-* Even though a self-signed certificate will be used, a secret is still required in order for certificates to be generated.
+* Even though a self-signed certificate will be used, a secret is still required to be added.
 ```
  oc secrets new metrics-deployer nothing=/dev/null
 ```